Australian Broadcasting Corporation

-The Australian Broadcasting Corporation (ABC) is the national broadcaster of Australia.
-It is principally funded by direct grants from the Australian Government and is administered by a government-appointed board.
-The ABC is a publicly-owned body that is politically independent and fully accountable, with its charter enshrined in legislation, the Australian Broadcasting Corporation Act 1983.
-ABC Commercial, a profit-making division of the corporation, also helps to generate funding for content provision.
+The Australian Broadcasting Corporation (ABC) is Australia's principal public service broadcaster.
+It is funded by grants from the federal government and is administered by a government-appointed board of directors.
+The ABC is a publicly-owned statutory organisation that is politically independent and accountable; for example, through its production of annual reports, and is bound by provisions contained within the Public Interest Disclosure Act 2013 and the Public Governance, Performance and Accountability Act 2013, with its charter enshrined in legislation, the Australian Broadcasting Corporation Act 1983.
+ABC Commercial, a profit-making division of the corporation, also helps generate funding for content provision.

-The ABC was established as the Australian Broadcasting Commission on 1 July 1932 by an act of federal parliament.
+The ABC was established as the Australian Broadcasting Commission on 1 July 1932 by an Act of Federal Parliament.
 It effectively replaced the Australian Broadcasting Company, a private company established in 1924 to provide programming for A-class radio stations.
 The ABC was given statutory powers that reinforced its independence from the government and enhanced its news-gathering role.
-Modelled after the British Broadcasting Corporation (BBC), which is funded by a television licence, the ABC was originally financed by consumer licence fees on broadcast receivers.
-Licence fees were abolished in 1973 and replaced by direct government grants, as well as revenue from commercial activities related to its core broadcasting mission.
-The ABC adopted its current name in 1983.
+Modelled after the British Broadcasting Corporation (BBC), which is funded by a television licence, the ABC was originally financed by licence fees on households with a broadcast receiver.
+However, the licence fees soon proved to be insufficient due to Australia's small population and the vast area to be serviced.
+In 1947 a proposal to increase the fee for a broadcast listeners' licence from £1 to £1/5/ was scotched, and in 1949 the Chifley government decided that the ABC would be directly funded by the taxpayer, with licence fees subsumed into general revenue.
+Later funding was supplemented with commercial activities related to its core broadcasting mission.
+The Australian Broadcasting Commission became the Australian Broadcasting Corporation in 1983.

 The ABC provides radio, television, online, and mobile services throughout metropolitan and regional Australia.
 ABC Radio operates four national networks, a large number of ABC Local Radio stations, several digital stations, and the international service Radio Australia.
 ABC Television operates five free-to-air channels, as well as the ABC iview streaming service and the ABC Australia satellite channel.
-News and current affairs content across all platforms is produced by the news division.
+News and current affairs content across all platforms is produced by the ABC news division.

+The postal address of the ABC in every Australian capital city is PO Box 9994, as a tribute to the record-breaking Test batting average of Australian cricketer Sir Donald Bradman.